gr3i/MD5-hash_function/README.md

 C' is equal to A
 D' is equal to C
 A' is equal to D
-Most of the A update is simply permutation however B' is the combination of A, B, C, D and the 32 bit word from the input.
+Most of the update is simply permutation however B' is the combination of A, B, C, D and the 32 bit word from the input.
 If it's first iteration I will use the first 32 bit word from the input.
 i = 0
 i % 16 = 0